 Fees will be paid via PayPal.

-- Please email your submission with the title “DECODED SUBMISSION – [story/comic title]” to firstname.lastname@example.org by midnight on February 28th.
-(Example: DECODED SUBMISSION – Starship Stuff)
+- Please email your submission with the subject “DECODED SUBMISSION 2022 – [story/comic title]” to firstname.lastname@example.org between December 15, 2021 and midnight on February 14, 2022.
+Example: DECODED SUBMISSION 2022 – Starship Stuff

-- Attach your submission in a word document or google doc with 12-point Times New Roman font, double-spaced with one inch margins (or something similar).
+- For short stories of any length, attach your submission in a word document or google doc with 12-point Times New Roman font, double-spaced with one inch margins (or something similar).
+If there is anything unique or experimental about how your story is formatted, please disclose that at the top of the document in bold lettering.
 For comics, email us the best way to view your work.
+Keep in mind:

 - Submissions must be all original content (unpublished elsewhere).